stephaniedeleon/stephaniedeleon.github.io/README.md

 # Love, Panini
 A personal website that serves both as a blog and as a project portfolio

-My goal to guide people into a more fulfilling life, to inspire women in technology, and to share my passions to the world.
+I created Love, Panini with the goal to inspire people, to promote diversity in technology, and to share my passions to the world.

 ## https://lovepanini.com/

 ### Pages:
 - Home (Main Page)
 - About
 - Blog
-  - Wellness
-  - Food
-  - Tech
-  - Books
 - Projects